Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

   }
 }
 ```
-> **Note:** Just like on the `facetFields`, make sure that the `label` properties do not contain empty spaces, as this would cause unexpected behavior.

 You can specify a value for the `mincount` property inside each `intervals` item to set the minimum count required for a facet interval to be displayed.
 By default, only the intervals that have 1 or more response entries are displayed at runtime.
 Check the [schema.json](https://github.com/Alfresco/alfresco-ng2-components/blob/master/lib/core/app-config/schema.json)